benitomartin/bank-churn-classification/README.md

     <img src="images/nr_products.png"/>
 </p>

-### Correlation
+### 🔢 Correlation

-`Age`, `NumOfProducts`, `Balance` and `isActiveMember` are the only ones correlated with the target, Although the correlation, 0.34 for age is not very high.
-This means that we will have to perform feature selection to chose the best features for our model.
+`Age`, `NumOfProducts`, `Balance` and `isActiveMember` are the only ones correlated with the target, although the correlation, 0.34 for age is not very high.
+This meant that we performed feature engineering to identify the most impactful features for the models.

 <p align="center">
     <img src="images/corr.png"/>
 </p>

-## Feature Engineering
+## 📳 Feature Engineering

 Due to the fact that the majority of the data are not simetrically distributed or showed a classification distribution the following new features were created: